mairecheco/termux-desktop/README.md

 ## 📦 Style Packs

-Styles are published as GitHub Releases and fetched automatically by the installer.
+Styles are published as [GitHub Releases](https://github.com/mairecheco/termux-desktop/releases) and fetched automatically by the installer.

-Grab them manually from the [Releases](https://github.com/mairecheco/termux-desktop/releases) page:

 | File | Contents |
 |------|----------|